-Red Balloon houses little in the way of large equipment, however, the health and safety officer will ensure that any equipment requiring regular testing will be subject to whatever testing is required to meet guidance or statute.
-Most obviously all electrical equipment will be tested on an appropriate periodic basis (PAT testing) and will be marked to indicate that such testing has been carried out.
+RBET-Aylesbury houses little in the way of large equipment, however, the H&S Lead will ensure that any equipment requiring regular testing will be subject to whatever testing is required to meet guidance or statute.
+Most obviously, all electrical equipment will be tested on an appropriate periodic basis (PAT testing) and will be marked to indicate that such testing has been carried out.